Prepper First Aid Kit: Complete Checklist & Guide

 When I’m building a bug-out bag first aid kit, every ounce matters.
 I strip my base kit to the essentials and add items specific to movement over rough terrain.

-- Moleskin and blister care — immobilizing foot injuries end evacuations.
+- Moleskin and blister care — foot problems end evacuations.
 A $7 pack prevents a mission-ending problem.

 - Compressed gauze instead of standard rolls — same material, half the volume.